wolfthemes/amla-frontend/README.md

 # ml-archi-frontend

-Headless frontend for the ML Archi website, built with [Faust.js](https://faustjs.org/) (Next.js + headless WordPress).
+Headless frontend for the AMLA website, built with [Faust.js](https://faustjs.org/) (Next.js + headless WordPress).
 Backed by the WordPress install at `https://ml-staging.saguin.com`.

 ## Scaffolding a fresh Faust frontend